mrmachine/plex-cloud-suite/README.md

   * `DOMAIN` and `EMAIL` -- The domain on which the individual app subdomains are configured, and an email address where certificate expiration notices should be sent.

-# Secure access over HTTPS
+# Secure Access Over HTTPS

 All services can only be accessed remotely over HTTPS.
 SSL certificates will be created and renewed automatically for app subdomains under the domain given in the `DOMAIN` environment variable.